Guide last updated by Katherine Read, May 2022

 Switzerland became a federal state in 1848.
 It is a confederation of 26 cantons and half-cantons and is the second oldest confederation after the United States of America.
 (See Bovey, G.M. (update by Molina, M. ) The Swiss Legal System and research).
 Switzerland has a romano-germanic legal system in which precedence is given to enacted or written law.
 There is a set order of priority in which the Federal Constitution is the most important and is followed by codes, other federal statutes and administrative regulations.
 The law is divided into public and private law.
 Public law is concerned with the organization of the State and other public bodies.
 It covers constitutional/administrative law, tax law, criminal law and public international law.
 Private law covers law of persons, family law, inheritance and property law.
 (See Dessemontet & Ansay.
 Introduction to Swiss Law.
 2004).

-A new online resource for material relating to foreign constitutions, started in 2010, is World Constitutions Illustrated.
+World Constitutions Illustrated. started in 2010.
 This is a contemporary and historical collection of documents, which is available as part of the IALS subscription to HeinOnline.
 It is available to all users on site at IALS.
 Offsite access is limited to staff and students of IALS, SAS and University of London.
 It includes consolidated and original texts of the Constitution for different periods in time.
 It also provides full text links to a range of historical commentaries and articles about the Swiss Constitution, selected by the editors.

-A more current source is the web site of the Swiss Confederation.
-The web site can be viewed and searched in French, German, Italian, English and Romansh.
+A more current source is the web site of the Federal Council (Bundesrat) The web site can be viewed and searched in French, German, Italian, English and Romansh.
 It should be noted however that the English translation of texts is not an official version because English is not an official language of Switzerland.
+Only a selection of the is available in English.

 IALS holds a wide selection of texts which provide text and/or commentary on different sections of the Swiss penal and civil codes.
 These are mainly in German or French but the library holds a small selection of fairly recent publications in English.

 Killias, M. et al. Précis de Droit Pénal Général.
-3d.
-Stämpfli Editions SA Berne 2008
+4th ed.
+Stämpfli Editions SA Berne 2016

 Swiss Code of Obligations II.
 Company Law (Articles 552-964).
 English translation of the Official Text Swiss-American Chamber of Commerce.
-2010 updated edition.
+2010 revised edition.

 IALS holds Entscheidungen des Schweizerischen Bundesgerichts (main law reports series of the Swiss Federal Court) in printed format since Vol. 1 (1875).
 It is also known by its French title Arrêts du Tribunal Fédéral Suisse.
 The texts of the published reports are available in German, French and also Italian, the other official language of Switzerland.